High Protein Pumpkin Bread

 Overhead shot of healthy pumpkin bread recipe cut into slices over a white rectangular plate with pumpkins in the background

-Healthy Pumpkin Bread Recipe
+Protein Pumpkin Bread Recipe

-Pumpkin protein bread is the perfect healthy way to get your fall flavor fix!
+Pumpkin protein bread is the perfect way to get your fall flavor fix!
 This recipe is high in protein (9 grams per slice) and so easy to make!
 You only need one bowl!
 Gluten free, grain free, easy to make and low in carbs.

 Servings: 10 servings